 Theories of leadership and change for public health practice

-or one other module, chosen from any theme, from the full list of optional modules.
+or one other module, chosen from any theme, from the full list of student-selected modules.